checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/importing-traces/troubleshooting-missing-spans.md

       ```

-### 1. Incomplete instrumentation
+### Incomplete instrumentation

-   To see the full picture, and identify the root cause of a problem faster; ensure [your application is instrumented with the OpenTelemetry SDK](docs/traces-open-telemetry/instrumenting-code/).
+   To see the full picture, and identify the root cause of a problem faster; ensure [your applications and services are instrumented with the OpenTelemetry SDK](docs/traces-open-telemetry/instrumenting-code/).